awsdocs/aws-mobile-developer-guide/doc_source/getting-started.rst

 Step 2: Set Up Your Backend
 ===========================

 #.
-The CLI will prompt you for configuration parameters.
+The CLI prompts you for configuration parameters.

     .. container:: option